crrdlx/hostr/README.md

 2.  **bidirectional-bridge.js**

 - Nostr➡️Hive - This script listens for both kind 1 (short form) and kind 30023 (long form) Nostr notes and bridges both over to Hive.
-Kind 1 Nostr short form notes are posted to Hive as PeakD Snaps.
+Kind 1 Nostr short form notes are posted to Hive as PeakD Snaps and Ecency Waves (alternates).
 Kind 30023 Nostr long form notes are posted as top level Hive posts.

 - Hive ➡️ Nostr - Same as above (380+ is truncated).